PeteQuinonesIV/test-repo/README.md

 # My first Git Hub Project
-This is my first github prject using VSCode.
+This is my first github project using VSCode.